Susanne Sundfør: Musical style and influences

 Sundfør's music is varied, experimenting with various styles.
 Described as a mixture of experimental pop, electronica, folk, jazz, and classical music, the music she's released throughout the years also incorporates synth-pop, baroque music, electro-folk, electropop, dream pop, country, and avant-garde, while generally being labeled as an art pop musician.
 She has been compared to various artists, such as Kate Bush and Björk, although she's rejected these comparisons.
 She said the music she writes is heavily inspired by Carly Simon.
-Other influences she has cited include Joni Mitchell, Carole King, Cat Stevens, Radiohead, Burial, Skream, Aphex Twin, Depeche Mode, Scott Walker, Philip Glass, Sylvia Plath, and Elton John, as well as traveling, books, films, music, and "life in general."
+Other influences she has cited include Joni Mitchell, Stevie Nicks, Carole King, Cat Stevens, Radiohead, Burial, Skream, Aphex Twin, Depeche Mode, Scott Walker, Philip Glass, Sylvia Plath, and Elton John, as well as traveling, books, films, music, and "life in general."

 Sundfør grew up in a mix of country, folk rock and pop music, while in 2015 she started listening to early dubstep: "When creating music in a folk rock environment the creative process isn't really taking place in the studio like it is when you're working with electronica.
 This ability to use the studio as a creative tool in itself made me lean more and more towards electronic music."
 As a record producer who's known for standing up against sexism in the music industry, she mentioned that "being a woman in electronic music often means fighting against prejudices that male persons do the programming and the females do the singing."

 Personal life

 Sundfør has stated that she is an atheist but that she "doesn't think science can explain everything that surrounds us," continuing: "Sometimes it's fun to imagine that there is a 'bigger' meaning, a connection, something we have not yet thought about and is expecting to reach a higher level of understanding.
 Sometimes the questions are more interesting than the answers."

 In August 2020, Sundfør announced on Instagram that she was pregnant with her first child.
+She married jazz musician André Roligheten two years later, in summer 2022.

+Sundfør is an advocate of regenerative agriculture, and has produced an Instagram series on sustainable farming alongside chef Per Theodor Tørrissen, visual artist Johanne Log, and the Nybo Regenerative Farm.

 Politics

 Prior to the 2017 Norwegian General Election, Sundfør showed her support for the Socialist Left Party on Twitter, writing: "Vote for solidarity and protecting our planet.
 Vote against capitalism.
 It's the only humane future."

+The drone outro in "The Sound of War" from 2017's Music for People in Trouble was inspired by a BBC report on Gaza.
+In November 2023, Sundfør performed at a "Songs for Gaza" fundraiser in Norway for Doctors Without Borders.